 Making and keeping our own decorations means we don’t spend a whole lot of money on store bought “stuff” and aren’t we all looking for ways to save money and cut down on our consumption of “stuff”?

-So, this year we decided it would be fun to take our newspaper garland idea (from Earth Day and Valentine’s Day) into the fall season with a newspaper pumpkin garland.
-From a few sheets of newsprint we were able to make enough garland to decorate our entire house.
+So, this year we decided it would be fun to transform our previous newspaper garlands (from Earth Day and Valentine’s Day) into the fall season with a newspaper pumpkin garland.
+From a few sheets of newsprint, we were able to make enough garland to decorate our entire house.
 The best part is these garlands work for Halloween and Thanksgiving.

 scissors, pencil, tape